May 13, 2025 by Lenny Rudow

 Deck Boat Vs. Pontoon Boat Maintenance

 All boats require maintenance, but generally speaking pontoon boats require less than deck boats (or for that matter any fiberglass boats), simply because the hull doesn’t need to be waxed.
 The same is true topsides, where any gel coated surface will need some rubbing and buffing a few times each season.
-Beyond that there aren’t too many major differences; both types of boats will need to be washed after use, the cushions and canvass will need cleaning, and the powerplant has to be regularly maintained.
+Beyond that there aren’t too many major differences; both types of boats will need to be washed after use, the cushions and canvas will need cleaning, and the powerplant has to be regularly maintained.

 Deck Boat Versus Pontoon: Price